pzelnip/dotfiles/README.md

 ### Username

-Some of the scripts assume a username of "aparkin", failure to run them under a user with this name will result in weird stuff happening (ie - stuff breaks)
+Previously, some of the scripts assume a username of "aparkin", and failure to run them under a user with this name would result in weird stuff happening (ie - stuff breaks).
+I *think* I have resolved this issue, however, this is (at the time of this writing) untested.

 ### lndir